gd-programming/gd.docs/docs/endpoints/uploadGJAccComment20.md

 ## Response

-Returns 1 if the comment was successfully posted, but a 500 error code if the comment is either left out or could not be posted
+Returns account comment ID if the comment was successfully posted, but a 500 error code if the comment is either left out or could not be posted

 ## Example